Proposed APNIC By-law Reform 2025

 Your thoughts on the proposals are welcomed by 18 April 2025.

-The APNIC Secretariat will hold an online community consultation session where APNIC Members and the community are welcome to ask questions and provide feedback on the proposals.
+The APNIC Secretariat held an online community consultation session where APNIC Members and the community were invited to ask questions and provide feedback on the proposals.

 We encourage you to discuss the proposals further on the APNIC-Talk list on Orbit.